Idea

 Challenges Of Digital Training

-It’s hard to replicate the energy that happens and the social connections created when employees are brought into the same room when they’re typically not all together.
+It’s hard to replicate the energy and the social connections created when employees are brought into the same room when they’re typically not all together.
 While that energy and those connections are minimal if they always work in the same building, it’s not true if they don’t get to see each other often.

 Digital training isn’t the best training method for every problem or every organization.